 Expats will have no problem keeping in touch in Singapore.
-Landline and mobile phone networks, internet and postal services are all of a high standard.
+Mobile phone networks, internet and postal services are all of a high standard.
 English television channels and online news sites are also readily accessible.

-The three main providers of phone and internet services in Singapore are StarHub, Singtel and M1; expats should compare the pricing of their available options before making a decision of which service provider to go with.
+The three main providers of phone and internet services in Singapore are StarHub, Singtel and M1.
+Expats should compare the pricing of their available options before choosing a service provider.

 Internet in Singapore

-Internet in Singapore is very fast, with wireless, ADSL and fibre options available.
-Most packages come with a contract ranging between six and 24 months, and breaking it will result in penalties.
+With the fastest internet speeds in the world, Singapore is well connected, and expats will have no trouble finding WiFi in public hotspots throughout the city-state.
+Wireless, fibre and broadband options are available.
+Most packages come with a contract ranging between 12 and 24 months, and breaking it will result in penalties.

 Censorship in Singapore

 The Media Development Authority (MDA) regulates and ensures local print media, radio, television and internet adhere to the law.
-A number of websites are blocked, and when this is the case visitors are usually greeted by an MDA message alerting them that the site is forbidden.
+A number of websites are blocked, and visitors trying to access the site are usually greeted by an MDA message alerting them that the site is forbidden.
 Although the MDA does monitor foreign content, expats shouldn't have any problem accessing international news sites and social media.

 Postal services in Singapore